mleathem/github-recent-starred/PROJECT.md

 - First test run - test-results/first-run.txt
 - Last test run - test-results/last-run.txt

-- Success first test pass - test-results/second-run.txt
+- Success test first pass - test-results/second-run.txt

-# Notes
+# Notes / bugs

+For the conext menu (in `repo-item` component) Angular Aria was used.
+This seems to give good accessibility support, but during testing the keyboard tab key behaviour is unexpected - to replicate:

+- tab to repo item
+- 'Enter' to open menu
+- the arrow up down can be used to select menu items (as expected).
+But the tab key closes the menu.
+- Note: escape closes menu as expected
+  This may well be correct, but further research could be done to ensure correct behaviour.